NIStreamer/nistreamer/docs/getting_started/installation.md

 ```
 (or you can manually download and unpack `.zip` archive from GitHub if `git` is not installed).

-To build with a library of custom waveforms, you should also get a clone of `usr-fn-lib` ([GitHub](https://github.com/NIStreamer/usr-fn-lib)) which you will be populating with new functions.
+To build with a library of custom waveforms, you should also get a clone of `nistreamer-usrlib` ([GitHub](https://github.com/NIStreamer/nistreamer-usrlib)) which you will be populating with new functions.
 We recommend creating your own GitHub fork of this repo - this way you can both version-control your own library and also pull in any future interface updates.

-Once forked, clone your `usr-fn-lib` next to `nistreamer` - your directory tree should look like this:
+Once forked, clone your `nistreamer-usrlib` next to `nistreamer` - your directory tree should look like this:
 ```
 parent_directory/
 ├── nistreamer/
 │   ├── Cargo.toml
 │   ├── pyproject.toml
 │   └── ...
-└── usr-fn-lib/
+└── nistreamer-usrlib/
     ├── Cargo.toml
     └── ...
 ```